janstrohschein/KOARCH/Use Cases/other/Social Media Emotion Detection/readme.md

 # Preparation

 The implementation consists of several Docker containers.
 Please follow the instructions on [Docker Docs](https://docs.docker.com/install/) to install Docker for your platform.
+It is also required to create a Twitter developer account at [Twitter Dev Website](https://developer.twitter.com/en/apply-for-access) and enter the credentials in "./src/configurations/twitter.ini".
 Afterwards open a console and complete the following steps:

-- Create a Twitter developer account at [Twitter Dev Website](https://developer.twitter.com/en/apply-for-access) and enter the credentials in "./src/configurations/twitter.ini"

 - Create Docker Network